Mason Community Arts Academy

 Overview

-In this fun one-week program, students will be introduced to the piano, musical notation, rhythm, fingering, and the musical alphabet through games and exercises.
+In this fun one-week introductory program, students will be introduced to the piano, musical notation, rhythm, fingering, and the musical alphabet through games and exercises.
 They will learn songs on the piano and perform in class groups.
 One part of the program time will be spent in the piano lab (one child per piano), and the other will be in an open classroom space where students will explore other musical activities through singing and movement.
-Students will be introduced to classical composers and different musical genres, and they will compose their own short pieces to perform in a final presentation.
+Students will be introduced to classical composers and different musical genres.

-This program is a great starter course for our Piano Discoveries group class offered in the Fall semester.
+This program is a great starter course for our Piano Discoveries group classes, our Fall and Spring program with registration offered in the Fall.

 Students are asked to bring a nut-free snack and water bottle.